 Advantages vs. Disadvantages

 The high-tech digital nomad life sounds amazing.
 Working in a beautiful European cafe or even on the beach is an upgrade to a dull office.
 But there are some issues digital nomads face.
+Take a look at the pros and cons of digital nomadism.

 Digital Nomad Advantages